 Once you get past the ‘wine’ flavor you’ll begin to identify interesting subtleties.
 There are a few tips to developing your wine palate to taste flavor nuances.
 It’s important to note that expanding your palate involves tasting a range of wines.
 Consider joining a wine tasting group!

 2. Trying an ‘Aha’ Wine

 By now your feet are wet in the world of wine.
 You’ve tried a chardonnay, a cabernet, a zinfandel and perhaps a pinot grigio.
 Then, one day you’ll taste a wine that’s different from all the others you’ve tasted.
 You will find your ‘Aha’ Wine.

 ‘Aha’ wines typically are not from the region you’ve grown to prefer.
 For example, the first ‘Aha’ wine I tasted was an $11 sauvignon blanc from New Zealand.
 When I opened the bottle it stunk of jalapeño and bell pepper.
-For me, this wine broke my preconceived notion that wine is always sweet and never savory.
+For me, this wine broke my preconceived notion that white wine is always sweet and never savory.